Physics-informed Guided Disentanglement in Generative Networks: Experiments

-Referring to Figs.~\ref{fig:qualitative-rain},\ref{fig:qualitative-dirt},\ref{fig:toy}, our method is always able to produce high quality images \textit{without} occlusions (`disentangled' row $\mathcal{T}_{W_{\text{Mod}}^{w_d}}$) including typical target domain traits such as wet appearance without drops, colored image without dirt or snowy image without occlusions, respectively.
-Furthermore, we can inject occlusions with optimal estimated parameters $\tilde{w_d}$ (`Target-style' row $\mathcal{T}_{W_{\text{Mod}}^{w_d}}(\tilde{w}_d)$) to mimic target appearance which enables a fair comparison with baselines\footnote{For comparing with supervised methods we set $\alpha = 1$ (cf. Sec.~\ref{sec:exp-supervised-disentanglement}).}.
+Referring to Figs.~\ref{fig:qualitative-rain},\ref{fig:qualitative-dirt},\ref{fig:toy}, our method is always able to produce high quality images \textit{without} occlusions (`Disentangled' rows) including typical target domain traits such as wet appearance without drops, colored image without dirt or snowy image without occlusions, respectively.
+Furthermore, we can inject occlusions with optimal estimated parameters (`Target-style' rows) to mimic target appearance which enables a fair comparison with baselines\footnote{For comparing with neural methods we set $\alpha = 1$ (cf. Sec.~\ref{sec:exp-disentanglement-neural}).}.

 We also inject raindrops with arbitrary parameters to simulate \textit{unseen} dashcam-style images in Fig.~\ref{fig:qualitative-rain} (last 2 rows).
 The realistic results demonstrate both the quality of our disentanglement and the realism of the \textit{Raindrop} model.